 Selenium and WebDriver BiDi:

-A major development in the Selenium ecosystem is WebDriver BiDi (Bidirectional) — a new W3C standard protocol that upgrades how Selenium communicates with browsers.
+A major development in the Selenium ecosystem is WebDriver BiDi (Bidirectional) - a new W3C standard protocol that upgrades how Selenium communicates with browsers.
+Selenium also documents its own BiDi support for logging and network features.

 Classic WebDriver is one-directional: your script sends a command, the browser responds.
 BiDi adds a WebSocket layer, enabling the browser to push events to your script in real time - console logs, network requests, DOM mutations - without polling.